Lab 1-1: Basics

 A code editor— we'll be using BBEdit.
 (It used to be known as TextWrangler)

 Note that BBEdit says it has a 30-day free trial period, but you can continue using the normal features even after that period.
 You don't need to pay for a license.

 - An SFTP (Secure File Transfer Protocol) Program; we'll be using Fetch.

-On your own mac computer, and after class, download a free copy of BBEdit from http://www.barebones.com/products/textwrangler/download.html and Fetch from http://web.wellesley.edu/Computing/Fetch/fetch.html, so you can work on your homework.
-If you are on a pc, you may use any text editor you choose such as Notepad.
-WinSCP is an application you can use for file transferring purposes on a pc.
+On your own Mac computer, and after class, download a free copy of BBEdit from http://www.barebones.com/products/textwrangler/download.html and Fetch from http://web.wellesley.edu/Computing/Fetch/LocalOnly/fetch_install.html, so you can work on your homework (note that Fetch requires a license but Wellesley has one; read that page carefully for instructions).
+If you are on a PC, you may use any text editor you choose such as Notepad++.
+WinSCP is an application you can use for file transferring purposes on a PC.

 Your first HTML file